duhaime/douglasduhaime.com/_posts/2017-05-28-identifying-similar-images-with-tensorflow.md

 {% endhighlight %}

-This will generate a new directory `image_vectors` and will create one vector for each input image in that directory, using the input image name as the root of the output vector name.
+This will generate a new directory "image_vectors" and will create one vector for each input image in that directory, using the input image name as the root of the output vector name.

 ## Finding Nearest Neighbors